 What does it take to become a game-changer in plastic recycling?
 Groundbreaking technology, of course, as well as a great deal of ambition, perseverance and tons of expertise.
 Pryme has it all.
 Pascal Spiekerman and Caroline Lievens, respectively our new HSEQ and R&D managers, add 60 years of experience in oil, gas and renewable energy to the mix.
 Meet the experts!

-Quite a lot has happened at Pryme since plant manager Sander Schiereck and rollout manager Joeri Dieltjens, whom we introduced in an earlier article, joined our team.
+Quite a lot has happened at Pryme since plant manager Sander Schiereck and CTO Joeri Dieltjens, whom we introduced in an earlier article, joined our team.
 We strengthened our strategic cooperation with Shell, secured the lease of a site at the Port of Amsterdam suitable for building our second production plant and made progress in many other fields.
 It was, therefore, high time to expand our team further.
 That’s when Pascal Spiekerman and Caroline Lievens came into the picture.

 Constantly optimizing our chemical recycling process